Reversi vs Othello: What Is the Difference?

 Reversi vs Othello: Understanding the Difference

 If you’ve ever searched for information about Reversi, you’ve probably noticed that many people call it “Othello” — and vice versa.
 Are they the same game?
 Different games?
 The answer is nuanced, and understanding the relationship between Reversi and Othello requires a brief journey through gaming history.
+For the full timeline, see the history of Reversi.

 The Short Answer